patrickluvsoj/IntroToXamarinTestCloudCommands/README.md

 This comes down to specificity of what you're looking to do and speed by which you want this command to be executed.

+DRAFT
+# App.ClearText() -> Why do we need this?

+Sometimes tests will go back to fields that have been filled out or partially filled out.
+So that we can get the screen on the app to an understood starting state we use app.ClearText() to clear any text in a text field.

 DRAFT:
 # What are common errors or gotcha's to look out for?